Margaret Fleming, Countess of Atholl: Later life

-Family
+Families

-She married Robert Graham, Master of Montrose, by whom she had a son, John Graham, 3rd Earl of Montrose.
+She married firstly Robert Graham, Master of Montrose, by whom she had a son, John Graham, 3rd Earl of Montrose.

-In 1549 she married Thomas Erskine, Master of Erskine, younger brother of John Erskine, 6th Lord Erskine, with a dowry paid by Mary of Guise.
+In 1549 she married secondly Thomas Erskine, Master of Erskine, younger brother of John Erskine, 6th Lord Erskine, with a dowry paid by Mary of Guise.
+They had no issue.

 She married thirdly John Stewart, 4th Earl of Atholl.
 Their children included: